-ISO 13485 and ISO 14971, sometimes referred to as ISO medical device standards, are the most widely recognized standards for producing medical devices.
-These standards are voluntary, but even countries (such as the United States) that enforce separate regulations encourage and expect medical device manufacturers to follow these standards as a matter of good manufacturing and business practice.
+ISO 13485 and ISO 14971, sometimes referred to as ISO medical device standards, are two of the most relevant and widely recognized standards for producing med devices.
+Adhering to these standards is voluntary, but even countries that enforce obligatory regulations – such as those set forth by the U.S. FDA – encourage and expect med device manufacturers to follow them as a matter of good manufacturing and business practice.

-Due to the mutable nature of the industry, ISO medical device standards are often updated.
-ISO 13485:2003, the quality management system standard, was updated to ISO 13485:2016; ISO 14971:2007 is the current version of the risk management standard for medical devices.
+Due to the changing nature of the industry, ISO medical device standards are reviewed every five years to determine if a revision is required.
+First released in 2003, the quality management system standard for med devices has since been updated to ISO 13485:2016.
+ISO 14971:2007 is the current version of the risk management standard for med devices.

-MasterControl quality and compliance software helps companies throughout the world in adhering to ISO medical device standards and in complying with FDA regulations, EU directives, and other regulatory requirements.
-It is an end-to-end solution that automates and connects all quality processes critical to regulatory and ISO compliance.
-Here is how MasterControl addresses ISO requirements:
+MasterControl quality and compliance software helps companies throughout the world in adhering to ISO medical device standards and complying with FDA regulations, EU directives and other regulatory requirements.

 Medical device standards are dependent on the establishment of a quality management system, including quality procedures that are documented, controlled, implemented and maintained according to applicable guidelines and requirements.
 MasterControl provides a web-based digital platform and fully integrated solutions for your company's quality management system.